-There are three great options for composting in Salem – Home Composting, Curbside Composting, and a Drop Off Compost Bins at Mack Park.
+There are three great options for composting in Salem – Curbside Composting, Drop Off Compost Bins at Mack Park, and Home Composting.
 Read more about them below and find out which option might be best for you!

 Click Here to learn about composting curbside in Salem with Black Earth or call them at (978) 290-4610 ext.
 1 for more information on signing up.

 Join the 560 Salem residents who participate in curbside composting for just $9.99 a month.

 at Mack Park